justvanrossum/fontgoggles/docs/index.md

 # FontGoggles

-_“Rich Font Previewing and Comparing”_
+_Rich Font Previewing and Comparing_

 ## Overview

 FontGoggles is a font viewer for various font formats.
 It is a desktop application for macOS.
-It is free and open source.
+It is free and open [source](https://github.com/justvanrossum/fontgoggles).

 You can download [the latest release here](https://github.com/justvanrossum/fontgoggles/releases/latest).